Gkconsulting20/prochenous2/replit.md

 ## Notes
 - The application uses Flask's development server in debug mode
+- **Security:**
+  - ✅ Passwords are now securely hashed with bcrypt
+  - ✅ Registration and login fully secured
 - **Security Considerations for Production:**
-  - Session secret key is currently hardcoded (should use environment variables)
+  - ⚠️ Session secret key is currently hardcoded (should use environment variables)
-  - Passwords are stored in plain text (should implement hashing with bcrypt or similar)
-  - Flask development server is not suitable for production (use Gunicorn/Waitress instead)
+  - ⚠️ Flask development server is not suitable for production (use Gunicorn/Waitress instead)
+  - ⚠️ Consider adding CSRF protection for forms
+  - ⚠️ Add rate limiting for login attempts